nehapatlolla/Foundation-Course/notes.md

 # Intro to JS 👋

+JavaScript was created in the first place for DOM manipulation.

 JavaScript (JS) is a lightweight interpreted programming language with first-class functions.

 JavaScript and java are **NOT SAME**.
 The relation between java and js is like car and carpet.